tomip01/rex/README.md

   signer
-  transaction   Get the transaction's info. [aliases: tx, t] transfer      Transfer funds to another wallet. help          Print this message or the help of the given subcommand(s)
+  transaction   Get the transaction's info. [aliases: tx, t] transfer      Transfer funds to another wallet. sign          Sign a message with a private key. help          Print this message or the help of the given subcommand(s)

 Options: